MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Target binary version parameter

 This parameter specifies the store/binary version of the application you are releasing the update for, so that only users running that version will receive the update, while users running an older and/or newer version of the app binary will not.
-It is useful for the following reasons:
+It's useful for the following reasons:

 1. If a user is running an older binary version, it's possible that there are breaking changes in the CodePush update that wouldn't be compatible with what they're running.